Calvin-Abstraction/Calvin-Abstraction.github.io/content/_index.md

 Join our Discord server! https://discord.gg/gcX4qmGG

-# Fall 2021 Update:

-### Weekly Meetings!
-We'll be meeting weekly on Thursdays from <strong>10:00</strong> until <b>10:20</b>!

-Come talk about video games, computer science, and other nerd topics in the computer science lounge (the room behind the CS labs).
 <br/><br/>
 ### We're recruiting leadership!
 Are you interested in helping build a strong community of students at Calvin who are passionate about computing and technology?